DanMorriss/lumos-online-banking/README.md

 - Transfer funds to another user.
 - Show only the 10 most recent transactions on account balance.
 - Allow users to change PIN.
-- Add an admin feature to view all customers and corresponding account information, search for a user and delete a users profile.

 [Back to top](<#contents>)